How To Get To The Snow

 Snow Camping Tent Site on a Guided Expedition

 Depending on snow levels and demand, PNW Rides offers a shuttle bus on select days to Mt.
-Bachelor, Hoodoo or Willamette Pass during the winter ski season.
-Typically these jaunts depart early in the morning from Amazon Park & Ride, arriving at the slopes just after the lifts have opened, and return to Eugene in the late afternoon or early evening.
+Bachelor, Hoodoo and Willamette Pass during the winter ski season.
+Typically these jaunts depart early in the morning from Amazon Park & Ride, arriving at the slopes just as the lifts are opening, and return to Eugene in the late afternoon or early evening.
 All bus trips require advance reservations.

 Snow sledding in the Cascade Mountains